 National Bank Financial is an indirect wholly-owned subsidiary of National Bank of Canada.
 The National Bank of Canada is a public company listed on the Toronto Stock Exchange (NA: TSX).

-This information was prepared by Rob Hunter, an Investment Advisor with National Bank Financial.
+This information was prepared by Rob Hunter, a Senior Wealth Advisor with National Bank Financial.
 The particulars contained herein were obtained from sources that we believe reliable but are not guaranteed by us and may be incomplete.

 The opinions expressed are based on our analysis and interpretation of these particulars and are not to be construed as solicitation or offer to buy or sell the securities mentioned herein.
 National Bank Financial may act as financial advisor, fiscal agent or underwriter for certain of the companies mentioned herein and may receive remuneration for its services.
 Rob Hunter, National Bank Financial and/or its officers, directors, representatives, and associates may have a position in the securities mentioned herein and may make purchases and / or sales of these securities from time to time in the open market or otherwise.